 Tirthan Valley is an awesome place to relax in the lap of mother nature.
 It tops my list of offbeat places in Himachal Pradesh any day if you have never been to it.
 I love this place most in the whole Himachal region for my family outings.

-If you haven’t got a chance to visit it, then the best time to visit Tirthan Valley will be coming Spring season and early summers.
+If you haven’t got a chance to visit it, then the best time to visit Tirthan Valley will be the coming Spring season and early summers.
 Though the Tirthan Valley is open all around the year, its beauty magnifies to the greater magnitude with blooming flowers in the valley in the Spring season and early summers.
 Also, the water in the Tirthan river is soothing to sit beside and get lost in peaceful nature.

 There is a nearby waterfall in Gushaini, Tirthan Valley and you have a Great Himalayan National Park that offers one of the best hikes around the world.
 You can go for day hikes in GHNP or stroll in the village or woods around it.
 Perfect place to spend some quality time with your family.